-Agroforestry is the most economical, sustainable and stable alternative for ecological security of land production system.
+Agroforestry is the most economical, sustainable and stable alternative for ecological security of the land production system.
 Whereas the average productivity of plantations in forest and wastelands is approximately 4 to 5 cubic meters per hectare per year, seed-route agroforestry plantations in irrigated land ensure average productivity of 10 to 15 cubic meters per hectare.
 The average productivity has been enhanced to 25 to 30 cubic meters per hectare per year from poplar and clonal eucalyptus plantations.
 Thus, by all aspects, agroforestry is a cheap, profitable and sustainable alternative.
-However, there are still problems associated with species suitability, marketing, policy and industrialisation for which there is a great necessity for discussion and deliberation.
+However, there are still problems associated with species suitability, marketing, policy, and industrialization for which there is a great necessity for discussion and deliberation.

 There is a vast scope of Research and Development (R&D) in the field of agro-forestry.
-Many high yielding clones of agro-forestry species have been evolved which need to be demonstrated in the field, so that tree growers can increase productivity of their plantations.
-High yielding and disease resistant clones of eucalyptus, poplar, teak, ailanthus, khejri, etc. need to be evolved through continuous research.
+Many high-yielding clones of agroforestry species have been evolved which need to be demonstrated in the field, so that tree growers can increase productivity of their plantations.
+High yielding and disease resistant clones of eucalyptus, poplar, teak, ailanthus, khejri, etc. need to be evolved through continuous research

 The assistance is required from the Central Government in R&D and extension activities.
-Plantations of poplar were instrumental in the expansion of plywood and veneer industry in Haryana State.
+Plantations of poplar were instrumental in the expansion of the plywood and veneer industry in Haryana State.
 Further research need to be conducted for developing alternative uses of poplar wood to expand its marketability.

 There have been many fluctuations in the prices of eucalyptus and poplar wood due to variations in demand and supply which always poses a threat that farmers may become indifferent to agro-forestry.
 This issue should be taken up with more seriousness and priority and there is an urgent need to work on issues related to marketing and government policies of import and export of wood.